newrelic/nri-flex/docs/apis/commands.md

 ###  <a name='Rawdataparsing'></a>Raw data parsing

 In the example below, the output from the `df` command is treated as a table with a header.
 We instruct Flex to extract values using a regex split expression; in this particular case, the regex expression tells Flex that the values are separated by spaces.
-Value are assigned in order of appearance to the corresponding keys.
+Value are then assigned in order of appearance to the corresponding keys.

 ```yaml
 ---